You are here: Home » British Roads FAQ

 Some road signs, which are made to non-standard designs, are referred to as "non-prescribed".
 They are authorised on a limited basis by the Department for Transport.

 Whoever maintains the road — either a national organisation or a local authority.

 The AA and RAC, the two principal motoring clubs, were permitted to erect their own permanent road signs, to government standards, until the early 1960s.
-Today they still have permission to erect temporary event signposting, which can often be seen around the country - yellow for the AA and blue for the RAC.
+Today they still have the ability to erect temporary event signposting, which can often be seen around the country — yellow for the AA and blue for the RAC.

 There are set designs for each sign which were initially set in the 1960s by the Worboys Committee.
 The typeface and many of the symbols and pictograms were designed by noted graphic artists Jock Kinneir and Margaret Calvert.
-More graphic design details can be found at Public Lettering, and the Histories section of CBRD includes an article on the development of current road signs.
+More graphic design details can be found at Public Lettering, and the Articles section of CBRD includes an article on the development of current road signs.